ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - **Cevap D-) asked**
     - E-) see
     <hr />
 1. The teacher told her students ................. late for class.
-She wants them to be punctual.&nbsp;<br />
+She wants them to be punctual. <br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) not being
     - B-) that they be